your French knitting companion

-Raglan sleeves are knit seamlessly with diagonal shaping lines, while set-in sleeves use curved armholes and shaped sleeve caps for a tailored look.
-Top-down raglan construction became popular in the 1980s with Elizabeth Zimmermann's innovations, and today both methods are widely supported by pattern tools like La Maille.
-This guide compares construction, difficulty, fit, and aesthetics to help you choose the right sleeve type for your next project.
+Raglan sleeves are knit with diagonal shaping lines running from the underarm to the neckline, while set-in sleeves use curved armholes and shaped sleeve caps for a more tailored, structured look.
+Top-down raglan construction was popularized in the 1980s through Elizabeth Zimmermann's seamless knitting innovations, and today both methods are widely supported by modern pattern tools like La Maille.
+Raglan construction is generally faster and more beginner-friendly, while set-in sleeves offer superior fit control and a polished silhouette.
+This comprehensive guide compares construction techniques, difficulty levels, fit outcomes, and aesthetics to help you choose the right sleeve type for your next sweater project.

 What's the Difference?

-Set-in sleeves have a curved armhole and a shaped sleeve cap that fits into it.
-The sleeve and body are typically knit separately and then seamed together.
+Set-in sleeves have a curved armhole and a shaped sleeve cap that fits snugly into it.
+The sleeve and body are typically knit separately and then seamed together with precision.
+The resulting shoulder line closely mirrors the natural curve of the human shoulder, which is why set-in sleeves have been the foundation of tailored garment construction for centuries.

 Raglan Sleeves: Pros and Cons